deepa-thomas/UX-UI-Design-HomePage/planning/backlog.md

 ## As a recruiter, I want:

 - **About** section, then I can understand your background and current situation.
-- **Education** section, so that I can see your education.
-- **Experience** section, so that I can understand your previous experience and know you are suitable for the job.
+- **Resume** section, so that I can see your education, your previous experience and know you are suitable for the job.
 - **Contact Me** section, so that I can easily contact and communicate, providing your emailId also.

 # Should Have